 Indo-China Face-Off 2020:The face-off between China and India began in May 2020, when PLA crossed LAC.
-From 5 May 2020, Chinese and Indian troops engaged in aggressive melee, face-offs, and skirmishes at locations along the Sino-Indian border, including near the disputed Pangong Lake in Ladakh and the Tibet Autonomous Region, and near the border between Sikkim and the Tibet Autonomous Region.
-Additional clashes also took place at locations in eastern Ladakh along the Line of Actual Control (LAC).
+Beginning on May 5, 2020, Chinese and Indian troops participated in aggressive melees, face-offs, and skirmishes along the Sino-Indian border, particularly near the disputed Pangong Lake in Ladakh and the Tibet Autonomous Region, as well as close the boundary between Sikkim and the Tibet Autonomous Region.
+Additional confrontations also occurred along the Line of Actual Control in eastern Ladakh (LAC).
 The most brutal clash took place on June 15 in Galwan Valley when soldiers from both sides lost their lives.

 China's Stand: While it is clear that CCP is trying to impose its expansionary policies on its neighbors, let's take a look at China's exact stand on India-China's current face-off.
-The PLA military strategy appears to be focused on two objectives — strengthening control over the disputed areas along the LAC and overcoming their war-fighting weaknesses in Tibet.
-In Ladakh, this is being attempted by physically occupying the disputed areas on the north bank of Pangong Tso or physically preventing the Indian patrols from going up to their claim lines at Depsang.
+Strengthening control over the disputed territories along the LAC and overcoming their warfighting inadequacies in Tibet appears to be the two main goals of the PLA's military policy.
+Physically seizing the disputed territories on the north bank of Pangong Tso or stopping the Indian patrols from approaching their claim lines at Depsang, is being attempted in Ladakh.
 The construction of a village in the disputed Longju sector of Arunachal Pradesh is another ploy to firm up China’s claims.
-In 2014 and 2016, the PLA had objected to the construction of small irrigation projects at Demchok, claiming this was a disputed area.
+In 2014 and 2016, the PLA objected to the construction of small irrigation projects at Demchok, claiming this was a disputed area.
 This clearly points out that China is rather applying a proactive approach rather than a reactionary one.

 The main reason behind that would be Pakistan's constant support for anti-India terrorist outfits and their non-stop infiltration attempts across LOC.
 While we agree on the fact that Pakistan-backed terror outfits have been subdued by the Indian Army to a large extent, we must not forget that the primary role of any Military is warfighting rather than Counter Insurgency Operations (COIN) which the Indian Army has been focusing on since the late 80s.
 This has diverted the focus of the Indian Military from a superior foe China to a traditional but militarily inferior foe Pakistan.